-Criteria: Public Safety

-Basis: Quantifiable based on collision data.
+Criteria: Public Safety Weight: 10% of overall score (10 points maximum) Basis: Quantifiable based on collision data.

 Methodology: Road segments to be scored based upon a Safety Score provided by SCDOT Traffic Engineering: The safety score is derived based on an adjusted accident rate calculated by the number of crashes within given location divided by the volume and multiplied by the number of years.
 The adjusted accident rate incorporates an ADT factor to give greater consideration to higher volume roads.
 Safety scores range from 0 to 5 points.
 The higher the safety score, the higher the concern for safety.
 Therefore, safety scores will be multiplied by three; so that projects receiving the highest safety score (highest concern) will score the maximum 15 points.
 Criteria: Pavement Quality Index (PQI)